From the Superintendent

 Tuesday, February 6 @ 7:00 in the GCA at Greely High School

 Minding Your Mind

 Join the GHS Kyle Cares club when they host two guest speakers to discuss Adolescent Mental Health

 Click on the icon above to connect with MSAD #51.

 Find all the ways MSAD #51 shares information here.

 MSAD #51 Board of Directors Information

-Effective August 22, unless otherwise noted, all meetings will take place at 6:00 pm in the Gyger Room at Greely High School.
-For those of you unfamiliar with that room, the Gyger Room is where the Board met pre-COVID and can be accessed from the GHS parking lot (the side without the electronic sign).
+All meetings will take place at 6:00 pm in the Gyger Room at Greely High School.
+For those of you unfamiliar with that room, the Gyger Room can be accessed from the GHS parking lot (the side without the electronic sign).